shtaif/react-async-iterators/README.md

 When building your app with components accepting async iterable data as props, as you render these and have to provide such props - you may commonly see a need to _re-format_ held async iterables' value shapes before they're passed in those props, in order for them to match the expected shape. [`iterateFormatted`]() is an easy-to-use approach to many cases like this.

-For instance, let's say we're trying to use an existing `<Select>` generic component, which supports being provided its option list __in async iterable form__, so it could update its rendered dropdown in real-time as new sets of options are yielded.
+For instance, let's say we're trying to use some existing `<Select>` generic component, which supports being given its option list __in async iterable form__, so it could update its rendered dropdown in real-time as new sets of options are yielded.
 It is used like so;

 ```tsx
 <Select